Peace River Formation (Florida): Members

-The Bone Valley Member is a subunit of the Peace River Formation (originally the Bone Valley Formation) and occurs in a limited area on the southern part of the Ocala Platform in Hillsborough, Polk County, and Hardee County.
+The Bone Valley Member (originally the Bone Valley Formation) is a subunit of the Peace River Formation and occurs in a limited area on the southern part of the Ocala Platform in Hillsborough, Polk County, and Hardee County.
 (Webb & Crissinger).
 It is consistently clastic with sand-sized grains and larger grains of phosphate in a mixture of quartz sand, silt and clay.
 The consolidation is poor and colors range from white, light brown and yellowish gray to olive gray and blue green.